 According to a report, “Health First: An evidence-based alcohol strategy for the UK”.
 “The personal, social and economic cost of alcohol has been estimated to be up to £55bn per year for England and £7.5bn for Scotland,”

-The 45p minimum would mean a can of strong lager could not be sold for less than £1.56 and a bottle of wine below £4.22.
+A minimum price of say 45p per unit would mean a can of strong lager could not be sold for less than £1.56 and a bottle of wine below £4.22.

 5p makes a difference

 Research by Sheffield University shows that if alcohol is priced at 45p per unit consumption drops by 4.3% – a 75% greater effect than would be seen at 40p.
 In addition, the biggest effect is amongst young ‘binge’ drinkers who are most price sensitive.
 Scotland is considering a minimum price of 50p – where the effect would be even greater.

 In February 2018, Scotland’s devolved government set a minimum price of 50p ($0.70) per unit.

 Arguments for a minimum price for alcohol